Travelling with children

 By bicycle

-If your children are big enough and accustomed to cycling – and your routes and the traffic culture make biking safe – then all you have to do may be to find out what local law says about bikes and whether there is something in the traffic culture you and your children need to check up on and learn.
+If your children are big enough and accustomed to cycling – and your routes and the traffic culture make biking safe – then go for it!
+Find out what local law says about bikes and whether there is something in the traffic culture you and your children need to check up on and learn.
 Keeping strictly to the right (or left, if appropriate) may be more important than what your are used to.
+Also consider how to get your bikes there or whether there are suitable bikes available.
+Do you want some special equipment?

 Biking among cars is usually quite dangerous also for seasoned bikers, and in an unfamiliar (perhaps chaotic) driving culture, you may not want to trust your children not to make mistakes.
 Check routes more carefully than you would on your own and have some reliable practice for stopping to discuss the situation when traffic isn't what you expected.
 Probably one of the adults should go first, and if they stop, everybody should.